Composer / Artist

 A breath of fresh air ... a thought-provoking piece of workJohn Alexander, composer

-Georgina’s nature-based artwork is exhibited in the UK and South Australia, where she won a 2021 Emerging Artist Prize for her artwork inspired by the wild blue Australian sky and rustic gumtree bark texture.
+Georgina’s nature-based artwork is exhibited in the UK and South Australia, where she won a 2021 Emerging Artist Prize for her artwork inspired by the deep blue Australian sky and rustic gumtree bark texture.
 Georgina founded and runs art classes ‘Adelaide Art Outside’. which last year focussed on spring colours in the Botanic Gardens.

 Emerging Artist Award | West Torrens Art Prize

 Inspired by river gumtrees stretching upward to infinity, like cracks in the vivid blue sky.

 Moving Underwater Painting | Response to Laurence Crane's 'See Our Lake'

 For the Laurence Crane Festival at Guildhall School of Music & Drama

 For Stephen Upshaw | released on Into the Ocean

 A microtonal counterpoint, shown by shifting squares in the score.

 The performer interprets the shades of colour and pitch.

 Inspired by the moving soundscape of wild bees on Lycian Way in Turkey.